If Your Privacy Is in the Hands of Others Alone, You Don’t Have Any

 One more thing.
 We can put the GDPR to our use if we like.
 That’s because Article 4 of the GDPR defines a data controller as “the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data…” This means each of us can be our own data controller.
 Most lawyers dealing with the GDPR don’t agree with that.
 They think the individual data subject will always need a fiduciary or an intermediary of some kind: an agent of the individual, but not an individual with agency.
 Yet the simple fact is that we should have root authority over our lives online, and that means we should have some degree of control over our data exposures, and how our data, and data about us, is used—much as we do over how we control or moderate our privacy in the physical world.
 More about all that in upcoming posts.

 The original version of this post was published on the Private Internet Access blog.
 Private Internet Access and Linux Journal are both holdings of London Trust Media.
-See the Privacy Manifesto there.
+Also check out the Privacy Manifesto at the ProjectVRM wiki.
 I maintain it and welcome bug fixes.
 It's also new, so be gentle. :-)